Skip to content

 • Conversation attachments - Files attached during the prior session remain available to the receiving agent.

 Handoff is best-effort.
 When the receiving agent can apply the prior session’s changes cleanly, it picks up where the prior agent left off.
-When it can’t, the agent reports what failed and proceeds with what it could rather than starting over silently.
+When it can’t, the agent reports which changes failed to apply and continues with the changes that applied cleanly.

 Each direction has a clear motivating workflow.